rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 table shows HTML, JSON, and coverage status/duration for each target, totals, full build duration, and sandbox peak memory.
 Failed steps include their captured logs.
 Lockfile-regeneration failures also include their captured logs.
 Coverage is shown as skipped for additional targets.
-Setup and release-fetch errors return early with an error instead of the summary table.
+Setup, release-fetch, and lockfile-regeneration errors return early with an error instead of the summary table.
 Packaging output is streamed live too.